particle-iot/docs/src/content/webhooks.md

 ```

-This webhook will now be triggered when we publish "get_weather" from any of our devices.
+This Webhook will now be triggered when we publish "get_weather" from any of our devices.

 Now, let's write some firmware!